-You can take over your cottage usually from 4pm on the first day of your holiday and need to leave it by 10am on the last day of your holiday, unless you have made specific arrangements to vary these times.
-The arrival time is detailed in the directions to your holiday cottage which is sent when you have made the final payment for the holiday.
-Please try not to arrive early or leave late, which can cause difficulties on busy changeover days because the owners only have this short period of time on changeover days to prepare clean the property for the next customer and undertake any maintenance needed.
+You can take over your cottage from 4pm on the first day of your holiday and need to leave it by 10am on the last day of your holiday.
+Please try not to arrive early or leave late, which can cause difficulties on changeover days because we only have this short period of time on changeover days to prepare and clean the property for the next customer and undertake any maintenance needed.

 Do I need to hire/bring linen and towels

 Is parking available?

-Some cottages have limited or on street parking on a first come first served basis, and if parking is available with the cottage then this is detailed in the description, along with the number of vehicles that it is available for.
 Please contact us if you would like to check, as we will be able to advise and describe the parking availability for each property.
-The cottages are old, historic properties on the whole, built in an era before cars had been invented, which is a large part of their attraction, but also means that not every property has parking with it.
+The cottages are old, historic properties, built in an era before cars had been invented, which is a large part of their attraction, but also means that not every property has parking with it.
 Where there are specific parking arrangements given, we do ask that they are respected.